Gente de razón

 Gente de razón ([ˈxente ðe raˈθon], "people of reason" or "rational people") is a Spanish term used in colonial Spanish America and modern Hispanic America to refer to people who were culturally Hispanicized.
-It was a social distinction that existed alongside the racial categories of the sistema de castas.
+It was a social distinction that existed alongside racial categories.
 Indigenous peoples (indios or "Indians"), who maintained their culture and lived in their legally recognized communities (the repúblicas de indios), and mixed-race people (the castas), especially the poor in urban centers, were generally considered not to be gente de razón.

 Etymology

 The term is ultimately derived from Aristotelian and Roman legal ideas about the use of reason in persons and the status of minority before the law.
 Under Roman law many adults (women, grown men who were not heads of household) were deemed legal minors under the protection of a tutor (usually the pater familias).

 Additionally, in the early establishment of New Spain, indigenous peoples who converted and were baptized into the Catholic religion often adopted Christian first names and Spanish last names as signs of outward transformation.
 Colonial leaders used the term "gente de razón" ("people of reason") to distinguish these converted natives from unconverted ones.